-Note HTTP request tracking is supported for browsers in QF-Driver mode only.
+Note HTTP request tracking is supported for browsers in QF-Driver or CDP-Driver mode only.
 It does not apply to WebDriver based tests or to browsers embedded in Java like WebView.

 Because most things in AJAX based web applications run asynchronously, one of the main challenges in testing such applications is timing.
 QF-Test uses various means to synchronize with the SUT and this option controls one of them.
 If turned on, QF-Test will keep track of all HTTP requests the browser sends to the server.
 Before and after replaying an event, QF-Test will wait until no requests are outstanding.
 The following two options Timeout for HTTP request synchronization (ms) and Extended HTTP request timeout for new documents (ms) are used for fine-tuning this feature.

 When synchronizing with the SUT by tracking HTTP requests as explained for the option Synchronize with HTTP requests, QF-Test cannot wait indefinitely for outstanding requests as this would impact test performance too much.
 This option defines the maximum time to wait for outstanding requests in normal situations and the following option Extended HTTP request timeout for new documents (ms) is used right after a page has finished loading.

 These options can re-set QF-Test to older behavior.
 Those settings have changed that much that QF-Test cannot keep backward compatibility over all versions.

 In versions older than 4.2.0 'Check text' and 'Fetch text' nodes provided too much or too less text for components of generic classes in some cases.
 Especially

 TableCell components containing text-fields returned wrong text.
 Now the any child component with a generic class will be taken into account.

 Older QF-Test versions than 4.2.0 turned all underscores into blanks once 'Extra features' were compared.
 This behavior could cause troubles in case you were really searching for underscores.